-- It requires a level of skill, knowledge and specialized tools to install, in other words, get a plumber or you might run risk of having leaks.
+- It requires a level of skill, knowledge, and specialized tools to install.
+In other words, get a plumber or you might run the risk of having leaks.

-- Application of fittings and valves draw extra costs, it is aesthetically excellent when done well but it is tedious to achieve.
+- Application of fittings and valves draws extra costs.
+It is aesthetically excellent when done well, but it is tedious to achieve.

 - Copper pipes tend to be heavy; not particularly as smaller pipes, but the bigger the pipe, the heavier it is.

-- Its exposed to corrosion if contained water becomes too acidic
+- It is exposed to corrosion if contained water becomes too acidic.

 - Copper pipes tend to break when exposed to extreme cold, if the ones used are light in thickness.